 - Unique Courses: Courses pioneered in our department have been adopted by other mathematics departments statewide and nationally.
 Two of these innovative courses (a first year activity course that provides students with a glimpse into the exciting world of mathematics beyond calculus and a senior level statistical consulting course) bookend the experience of Franklin College mathematics majors.

-Nationally Recognized: The Department of Mathematics and Computing at Franklin College has achieved regional and national recognition for its innovative programs.
+Nationally Recognized: The Franklin College Department of Mathematics and Computing has achieved regional and national recognition for its innovative programs.

 - The Franklin College mathematics program was selected as the winner of the 2019 American Mathematical Society’s Award for an Exemplary Program or Achievement in a Mathematics Department based on the comprehensive, intentional, integrated, and engaging learning experience we have designed for our students.